For the Love of Goats

 Deborah Niemann 0:18

 Hello everyone, and welcome to another episode.
-I am very excited today to be joined by Meghan Nichols, DVM, MPH, DACVPM, from the Center for Disease Control, where she serves as the lead for the team that investigates multistate outbreaks of Salmonella and E. coli resulting from exposure to animals, pet products, and raw milk.
+I am very excited today to be joined by Meghin Nichols, DVM, MPH, DACVPM, from the Center for Disease Control, where she serves as the lead for the team that investigates multistate outbreaks of Salmonella and E. coli resulting from exposure to animals, pet products, and raw milk.
 Prior to joining the CDC, Dr. Nichols worked in her home state at the New Mexico Department of Health for five years, and she received a Bachelor of Science degree in Animal Science from New Mexico State University, a doctor of Veterinary Medicine from Colorado State University, and a Master of Public Health in Food Safety and Biosecurity from the University of Minnesota.
 Her areas of interest include zoonotic disease, food safety, and pediatric health.
 Welcome to the show today, Dr. Nichols!